zzzprojects/docs/entityframeworkcore.com/pages/articles/fixedbuffer/fixedbuffer-ef-core-data-access-easy-2.md

 `add-migration`: With this command, we will generate the migration that we will launch to the database.
 This command has 2 parameters:

-1. {name}: With this parameter, we will indicate the name that we want to indicate to the migration, in addition, it is mandatory.
+1. {name}: With this parameter, we will indicate the name that we want to give to the migration, in addition, it is mandatory.
 2. -Context {context}: In case you have more than one data context in our program, we will indicate which of the contexts is using this parameter.
 If we only have one data context, it is not mandatory to use it.

 `remove-migration`: With this command, we will remove the last migration that we have generated.
 It can be used several times consecutively to eliminate migrations from the last to the first.